wp-plugins/buddypress-registration-groups-1/readme.txt

 1. Screenshot of the plugin listing three groups on the new user registration page.

 == Changelog ==

+= 0.7 =
+* Validated plugin is compatible with WordPress 3.2.1 and BuddyPress 1.2.9
+* Changed default group listing to only show public groups, hidden and private groups are not shown

 = 0.6 =
 * Fixed a bug where the timeline would not record group names correctly on join